Gagandeep39/d3-chart-demo/d3_notes/svg.md

 4. Repeat the same for y `const yAxis = d3.axisLeft(y);`
 5. Display this axis created in memoery using `xAxisGroup.call(xAxis);`
 6. Repeat the same process for y `yAxisGroup.call(yAxis);`

+## INverting Axis

+- By default our origin is at top left corner of svg
+- X axis
+  - When we create X axis, it is shown at the top
+  - We can move it down using transform: translateY(graphHeight)
+- Y axis
+  - As it starts from 0 at top, it looks invete to us
+  - Axis can be Fixed by Changig the Scale range from `0, height` to` height, 0`
+  - Bars are drawn from top to bottom, we can move their origin of bar using `.attr('y', d => d.yAttribute)`
+  - However the data will look inconsisen as the range was inverted, so we have to fix that by substracting the height of bar with SVG height `.attr('height', (d) => graphHeight - y(d.yAttribute))`

 ## Over all procedure to create Chart